NoelFB/foster-ts/api.md

  - **RenderTarget.create**(`width:number, height:number`):`RenderTarget`

 # class Renderer
+	Used by the Scene to render.
+A Scene can have multiple renderers that essentially act as separate layers / draw calls

 ### Members
  - **visible**:`boolean`

+	If this renderer is visible

  - **target**:`RenderTarget`

+	Current Render Target. null means it will draw to the screen

  - **clearTargetColor**:`Color`

+	Clear color when drawing (defaults to transparent)

  - **scene**:`Scene`

+	The scene we're in

  - **camera**:`Camera`

+	Camera that is applied to the shader during rendering.
+Falls back to Scene.camera if null

  - **groupsMask**:`string[]`

+	Only draws entities of the given mask, if set (otherwise draws all entities)

  - **shader**:`Shader`

+	Current Shader used by the Renderer

  - **shaderCameraUniformName**:`string`

+	Shader Camera Matrix uniform (applies the camera matrix to this when rendering)

 ### Methods
  - **update**():`void`

+	Called during Scene.update

  - **preRender**():`void`

+	Called before Render

  - **render**():`void`

+	Renders the Renderer

  - **postRender**():`void`

+	Called after Render

  - **dispose**():`void`

+	Called when the Scene is disposed (cleans up our Target, if we have one)

 # enum ResolutionStyle
  - **None** = `0`	Renders the buffer at the Center of the Screen with no scaling